Four years ago, I covered

 As Slone explained in an emotional post in the Facebook group, this event hit close to home—she grew up in one of the impacted areas.
 Some of her loved ones were affected; schools she attended as a child were devastated, just days before students were set to return to their classrooms after the summer break.

 Others began posting about the disaster in the group, as well.
 At first, Slone says it was a lot of communicating the news and trying to connect people—"because teachers touch everyone in a county or a district,“ as Slone explained.
-Then, her stepmother told her about a teacher in Knott County who "lost everything,” and Slone decided to share that woman’s story in the group.
+Then, her mother told her about a teacher in Knott County who "lost everything,” and Slone decided to share that woman’s story in the group.

 “Within, I don’t know, two or three hours, I’d say she had over $500 in her accounts, and probably more than that by now,” Slone told me by phone on Wednesday.
 “That’s not a lot when you’ve lost everything, but in the meantime, it might buy you some clean clothes and underwear, and it’s something to eat.”